awsdocs/amazon-sagemaker-developer-guide/doc_source/model-parallel-customize-training-script-tf.md

     accuracy = train_accuracy.result()
 ```

+If you are done preparing your training script, proceed to [Step 2: Launch a Training Job Using the SageMaker Python SDK](model-parallel-sm-sdk.md)\.
+If you want to run a hybrid model and data parallel training job, continue to the next section\.

-## TensorFlow with Horovod<a name="model-parallel-customize-training-script-tf-2.3"></a>
+## TensorFlow with Horovod for Hybrid Model and Data Parallelism<a name="model-parallel-customize-training-script-tf-2.3"></a>

-The SageMaker distributed model parallel library can be used with Horovod for hybrid model and data parallelism\.
-In this case, the total number of GPUs must be divisible by the number of partitions\.
-The quotient is inferred to be the number of model replicas or data parallelism degree\.
-For instance, if a training job is launched with 8 processes \(which corresponds to 8 GPUs\), and `partitions` is 2, then the library applies 2\-way model parallelism and 4\-way data parallelism over the 8 GPUs\.
+You can use the SageMaker distributed model parallel library with Horovod for hybrid model and data parallelism\.
+To read more about how the library splits a model for hybrid parallelism, see [How the Library Splits a Model Given the Configuration Parameters](model-parallel-sm-sdk.md#model-parallel-how-it-splits-models)\.

+In this step, we focus on how to modify your training script to adapt the SageMaker distributed model parallel library\.

+To properly set up your training script to pick up the hybrid parallelism configuration that you'll set in [Step 2: Launch a Training Job Using the SageMaker Python SDK](model-parallel-sm-sdk.md), use the library's helper functions, `smp.dp_rank()` and `smp.mp_rank()`, which automatically detect the data parallel rank and model parallel rank respectively\.

-To access the data parallel rank and model parallel rank of a process, you can use `smp.dp_rank()` and `smp.mp_rank()`, respectively\.
-To see all MPI primitives the library exposes, see [MPI Basics](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#mpi-basics) in the API documentation\.
+To find all MPI primitives the library supports, see [MPI Basics](https://sagemaker.readthedocs.io/en/stable/api/training/smp_versions/v1.2.0/smd_model_parallel_common_api.html#mpi-basics) in the SageMaker Python SDK documentation\.

-If you are using Horovod, you should not directly call `hvd.init`\.
-Instead, set `"horovod"` to `True` in the SageMaker Python SDK `modelparallel` parameters, and the library internally initializes Horovod\.
-This is because Horovod must be initialized based on the device assignments of model partitions, and calling `hvd.init()` directly results in problems\.

-Furthermore, using `hvd.DistributedOptimizer` directly results in poor performance or hangs, since this implicitly places the AllReduce operation inside `smp.step`\.
-The recommended way to use the model parallel library with Horovod is by directly calling `hvd.allreduce` after calling `accumulate()` or `reduce_mean()` on the gradients returned from `smp.step`, as seen in the following example\.

-The four main changes needed in the script are:
+The required changes needed in the script are:
 + Adding `hvd.allreduce`
 + Broadcasting variables after the first batch, as required by Horovod
-+ Setting the `"horovod"` parameter to `True` in the `modelparallel` dict in the Python SDK
 + Seeding shuffling and/or sharding operations in the data pipeline with `smp.dp_rank()`\.

+**Note**
+When you use Horovod, you must not directly call `hvd.init` in your training script\.
+Instead, you'll have to set `"horovod"` to `True` in the SageMaker Python SDK `modelparallel` parameters in [Step 2: Launch a Training Job Using the SageMaker Python SDK](model-parallel-sm-sdk.md)\.
+This allows the library to internally initialize Horovod based on the device assignments of model partitions\.
+Calling `hvd.init()` directly in your training script can cause problems\.

+**Note**
+Using the `hvd.DistributedOptimizer` API directly in your training script might result in a poor training performance and speed, because the API implicitly places the `AllReduce` operation inside `smp.step`\.
+We recommend you to use the model parallel library with Horovod by directly calling `hvd.allreduce` after calling `accumulate()` or `reduce_mean()` on the gradients returned from `smp.step`, as will be shown in the following example\.

 To learn more about the SageMaker's distributed model parallel library API, refer to the [API documentation](https://sagemaker.readthedocs.io/en/stable/api/training/smd_model_parallel.html)\.